 Computer and Network Security.
 The Wide Area Network (WAN) and individual Campus Area Networks (CAN) within the WAN enable the University to conduct its daily operations and fulfill the University's mission of serving the citizens of North Carolina.
 In addition to providing a range of services to students, faculty, and staff, the existing networks are an important tool in both disseminating information and allowing collaborative analysis of vital data.
 In response to increased threats of cyberterrorism, legislation has been introduced to ensure that state government agencies maintain security standards designed to mitigate the threat of cyberterrorism.
-Within its unique operating environment, the University seeks to maintain security standards that meet or exceed the state requirements established in statute.
-Funds of \$950,000 for 2005-06 and \$400,000 for 2006-07 are requested to enhance security across campus networks and computer systems by providing support for appropriate consultative assessments and replacing and/or upgrading hardware and software to ensure the continued protection of campus data and resources. (\$950,000 - \$400,000)
+Despite its unique operating environment, the University seeks to maintain security standards that are comparable to those established by the state chief information officer.
+One-time funds of \$950,000 for 2005-06 and \$400,000 for 2006-07 are requested to enhance security across campus networks and computer systems by providing support for appropriate consultative assessments and replacing and/or upgrading hardware and software to ensure the continued protection of campus data and resources.

 IT Infrastructure.
 As the most critical element within IT infrastructure, the network integrates personal computers, servers, and applications, and it ensures users' access not only to IT resources but also to data structures on which campus entities depend for efficient and effective operations.
-With increases in student enrollment also comes the requirement for additional connectivity ports and high performance hardware and software to support increasing demands.
+With increases in student enrollment also come the requirement for additional connectivity ports and high performance hardware and software to support increasing demands.
 In addition to the need for hardware and software upgrades, it is equally important to ensure the continued support of campus networks by securing appropriate network maintenance agreements.
-Funds are requested for the purchase of uninterruptible power supply equipment and to establish computer labs and supply classrooms with laptops and/or personal digital assistants as well as data projectors for use by multiple faculty members. (\$6,500,000 - \$7,500,000)
+Funding is requested to establish computer labs and supply classrooms with laptops and/or personal digital assistants as well as data projectors for use by multiple faculty members.
+One-time funding is requested for 2005-06 in the amount of \$6,000,000 and \$7,200,000 for 2006-07, of which \$1,200,000 is a recurring request to support annual licenses and maintenance fees.